 Healthcare Reform 101

 Programs in public health practice and program management are highly interdisciplinary.
 Since they cater to established professionals, part-time and/or distance learning programs in this field are not uncommon.
-The curriculum covers a wide range of areas, including public health practice; epidemiology; program analysis; and data-based inference.
-Search for schools that provide training for this career.
+The curriculum covers a wide range of areas, including public health practice, epidemiology, program analysis and data-based inference.
+Search for schools and programs that provide training for this career.